-Luxury is, above all, time devoted to perfection.
-It does not show itself; it reveals itself.
-It is not a fleeting flash, but an inner light, born from care, craftsmanship, and the quiet of the gesture.
+Luxury is, above all, the time devoted to perfection.It is not a flash of brilliance, but an inner light, born from care, craftsmanship, and the silence of the gesture.

-The act of purchase is part of the journey.
-Luxury is an experience, an emotional bond, not a response to instant desire.
-It is the slowness and delicacy of touch, the way a form plays with light, the precision of a function, the sound of a contact, the quality of a material, a gesture, a ritual—an intimate relationship between the object and the sensory being.
-Use becomes secondary; what truly matters is the trace left by the material and the emotion evoked by the encounter.
+It is the slowness and delicacy of touch, the way a form plays with light, the precision of a function, the sound of a contact, the quality of a material, a gesture, a ritual, an intimate relationship between the object and the sensory being.

 In the world of fast-moving consumer goods, the consumer is central.
 Everything begins with them, their gestures, their needs, their lifestyle and rhythm.
 The product must speak to them instantly, in the few seconds of attention it receives on the shelf.